slowproj/slowdash/docs/UserModule.md

 ## Overriding SlowDash Web API
 SlowDash uses the Slowlette Web framework, described in the [Web Server section](Slowlette.html), to handle Web API requests.
-If a Slowlette App instance is defined in a User Module, it will be integrated into the SlowDash Web API based on the aggregation mechanism of Slowlette.
+If a Slowlette App instance is defined in a User Module, it will be integrated into the SlowDash Web API using the Slowlette aggregation mechanism.
 This feature can be used to add new APIs or modify existing APIs.
 Be extremely careful when using this because modifying APIs can easily disrupt the entire SlowDash behavior.